Museums and galleries

 European Museum Schengen

 The term Schengen is a symbol for freedom of movement and the abolition of borders in Europe, even 30 years after the treaty was signed.
 This museum is dedicated to the history and significance of the agreement, retracing the development towards a more unified Europe.
-Open daily from 10.00 to 18.00, admission is free.
+Open daily from 10.00 to 18.00, admission is free, but note it's closed from 24 December until 2 January.

 Science and Nature